NordicSemiconductor/pc-ble-driver/Installation.md

 #### SoftDevice and IC

+To use pc-ble-driver, your Development Kit needs to have the correct firmware.
+The needed firmwares are found in the hex/sd_api_v<x> folder and contain the SoftDevice and connectivity firmware required to communicate with pc-ble-driver.

-The libraries generated are compatible with the following SoftDevice API versions and nRF5x ICs:
+The generated libraries are compatible with the following SoftDevice API versions and nRF5x ICs:

 * SoftDevice s130 API version 2: `s130_nrf51_2.x.x` (nRF51 and nRF52 series ICs)
 * SoftDevice s132 API version 3: `s132_nrf52_3.x.x` (only for nRF52 series ICs)